 Patterns of recombination rate variation

 Detailed data on recombination rate variation are crucial for understanding the relative effects of random genetic drift and selection on levels of genetic diversity and disentangling the evolutionary forces shaping genetic divergence between incipient species.
 Understanding how recombination breaks down linkage disequilibrium between physically linked regions is also important for the efficient design of association studies aimed at coupling genetic variation to phenotypic traits.
 Despite these important contributions to evolutionary genomics research, detailed recombination maps are only available for a handful of butterfly species (Davey et al. 2017; Celorio-Mancera et al. 2021; Tunström et al. 2021; Beldade et al. 2009; Rosser et al. 2022; Smolander et al. 2022).
 In some cases, linkage maps have been used to improve and/or verify the correctness of physical genome assemblies, but analysis of the recombination rate has not been thoroughly assessed in many butterfly species.
 Here we developed a high-density linkage map based on segregation information in a pedigree with 95 offspring.
 The map contained > 1,300 ordered markers and the overall density was > 3 markers per Mb.
-Despite being based on a single pedigree, the genetic map developed here revealed a recombination landscape in strong agreement with what has been observed in other butterflies (Davey et al. 2017; Martin et al. 2019, Palahi i Torres in prep., Näsvall, Höök in prep.).
+Despite being based on a single pedigree, the genetic map developed here revealed a recombination landscape in strong agreement with what has been observed in other butterflies (Davey et al. 2017; Martin et al. 2019, Palahí-Torres et al. in prep., Näsvall & Höök in prep.).
 This points towards that the painted lady genetic map reflects the historical recombination landscape in the species well.